Space Coast Surf Fishing Adventure

 Imagine fishing miles upon miles of golden, undeveloped beaches and pristine water.

-From shore or by boat, the teeming nearshore environment just north of Port Canaveral in the Cape Canaveral National Seashore offers great fishing for bluefish, pompano and whiting, along with a few other seasonal swimmers such as snook.
+From shore or by boat, the teeming nearshore environment just north of Port Canaveral in the Canaveral National Seashore offers great fishing for bluefish, pompano and whiting, along with a few other seasonal swimmers such as snook.

 In the winter, anglers using cut mullet as well as spoons and plugs catch one bluefish after another.
 They’re great eating fresh fried or smoked.